GeMSE: a Low-Background Facility for Gamma-Spectrometry at Moderate Rock Overburden: Summary and Outlook

 \section{Summary and Outlook}

 The GeMSE low-background screening facility was installed in the Vue-des-Alpes underground laboratory with a moderate rock overburden in~2015 and has been operative since, with very limited downtime periods.
-This article presented the current status of the experiment focusing on three notable aspects: autonomous remote operation, the detector's ultra-low background rate which is now muon dominated, and improvements on the sample analysis.
-Thanks to upgrades to the monitoring sensors, such as the newly developed LN\textsubscript{2} levelmeter for the HPGe dewar, as well as to the custom-made slow control system Doberman~\cite{Doberman}, the facility installed in a rather remote location in a non-staffed laboratory is now automated and remotely controlled to a large extent.
+Thanks to upgrades to the monitoring sensors, such as the newly developed LN\textsubscript{2} levelmeter for the dewar connected to the detector coldfinger, as well as to the custom-made slow control system Doberman~\cite{Doberman}, the facility installed in a rather remote location in a non-staffed laboratory is now automated and remotely controlled to a large extent.
 The autonomous operation time of the detector without the need for people on-site is now $\gtrsim$\,6\,weeks, larger than the typical sample measuring time.

-The most recent background run acquired over~109.7\,days in 2020 resulted in a background rate of ($164\pm2$)\,counts/day or ($82\pm1$)\,counts/(day\,$\cdot\,$kg) in the range 100\,--\,2700\,keV.
+The most recent background run resulted in a rate of ($164\pm2$)\,counts/day or \mbox{($82\pm1$)\,counts/(day\,$\cdot\,$kg)} in the range 100\,--\,2700\,keV.
 The significant decrease of 33\% compared to the rate presented in~\cite{Sivers:2016yvm} after five years of underground operation agrees with the projected activity drop for the cosmogenically-activated isotopes.
 This has been verified and quantified by matching the experimental data with the simulated background contributions from a precise Geant4 model of the detector.
 GeMSE's background rate is now dominated by muon-induced events.

 The spectrum of such muon-induced events in the HPGe crystal has been measured by using the muon veto to tag these events rather than discarding them.
 This allows extracting a muon veto efficiency of about 31\%, in good agreement with the Geant4 simulations of the detector, and confirms the shape of the muon-induced sprectrum used to fit the data.

-The ongoing deactivation of the remaining short-lived isotopes in the Ge crystal and the shielding will only mildy reduce the background rate down to 78\,counts/(day\,$\cdot\,$kg) in 2025, hence the next step to further decrease the background is to target the dominating muon background: an additional top scintillator muon veto panel with larger geometrical coverage would achieve efficiencies of 50\,--\,60\%, reducing the background rate down to 55\,--\,40\,counts/(day\,$\cdot\,$kg).
+Further deactivation of the remaining short-lived isotopes in the Ge crystal and the shielding will only mildy reduce the background rate to 78\,counts/(day\,$\cdot\,$kg) in 2025, hence the next step is to target the dominating muon background: an additional top scintillator muon veto panel with larger geometrical coverage would achieve efficiencies of 50\,--\,60\%, reducing the background rate down to 55\,--\,40\,counts/(day\,$\cdot\,$kg).